 While ANZA does not have a clubhouse as such, it does have a very active office.
-The friendly and comfortable environment allows members to drop in any time for a coffee and a chat and get information, assistance, travel information or to register for membership, tours, functions and sports.
+The friendly and comfortable environment allows members to drop in any time for a coffee and a chat and get information, assistance to register for membership, tours, functions and sports.
 Come on in and say hi.
 We'd love to catch up!

 We have had a long history in Singapore dating back to the start of the 20th century.
 We started off our life as a registered society in the Colony of Singapore in 1917 and formally became ANZA in 1948, however official registration did not occur until 1961 as there was a great deal of re-building after the Second World War and the administration process took some time.